-When sciatic pain begins to disrupt your daily life, it’s important to seek the professional care of chiropractors like those at Advanced Spine and Posture in Las Vegas, NV.
+When sciatic pain begins to disrupt your daily life, it’s important to seek the professional care of chiropractors in Las Vegas like those at Advanced Spine and Posture.
 By conducting a thorough examination of the spine, hips, and buttocks, your chiropractor will be able to locate the true cause of your pain and attempt to treat it at its source for faster relief.

 The piriformis muscle and sciatica

 The piriformis muscle is located in your buttock behind the gluteus maximus.
 It reaches from the lower spine to the upper part of the femur on each side of your body and helps you rotate your thigh.

 If this muscle becomes irritated or inflamed, it can spasm, causing sudden pain throughout the buttock.
 This can lead to irritation of the nearby sciatic nerve, sending pain signals and numbness from the buttock down the leg and even into the foot.
 The irritation and subsequent pain is called piriformis syndrome.

 Piriformis syndrome is believed to be caused by direct irritation of the muscle itself (potentially from a sports injury or an accident) or by secondary irritation from a nearby structure like the sacroiliac joint.
 Muscle weakness, joint inflammation, hip imbalances, or vertebral subluxations might also contribute to overuse and stress on the piriformis muscle.